veeso-dev/blog.veeso.dev/blog/post-21/index-en.md

 date: '2024-11-18 15:00:00'
 slug: 'you-dont-always-need-async'
 title: "You don't (*always*) need async"
-subtitle: "But you can't live without it anymore"
+description: "But you can't live without it anymore"
 author: 'veeso'
-featuredImage: ./featured.jpeg
+featured_image: featured.jpeg
 tag: rust
+reading_time: '11'
 ---

 ## We are too much into async, but we can't go back